 Think about a topic you’re interested in—maybe you love flying drones.
 You probably know all the ins and outs about drone-related stuff; you know the difference between a good drone and a bad drone, you know what the current technology is capable of, and you know where the technology is trending.
 You can use all this information to evaluate a new drone manufacturer and make an educated guess on whether or not they could be profitable.

 A penny stock is a stock that’s listed at a very low asking price—usually between $0.01 and $10.
 Penny stocks are legal to buy, but they’re considered riskier than other types of stocks; companies issuing penny stock may not have to report their financial information on a major stock exchange, and so there’s a greater risk of fraudulent activity behind the stocks.
-Most investors try to profit from penny stock by timing the market, which is a risky investment strategy.
+Most investors try to profit from penny stock by timing the market or listening to investment tips, which is a risky investment strategy.
 The safest way to invest in penny stocks is to do ample research on the company that’s issuing them, and to only buy stocks that are listed on a major exchange.
+Read more on how to invest in stocks for beginners to build your investment knowledge or use this investment calculator to better understand your investment goals..

 SEC.gov | Investor.gov | CNBC | Forbes |NASDAQ | Investopedia